wp-plugins/role-scoper/readme.txt

 8. [View more screenshots](http://agapetry.net/news/introducing-role-scoper/)

 == Changelog ==

+= 1.3.51 - 20 Dec 2011 =
+* Compat: NextGEN Gallery - non-Administrators could not upload images with NGG 1.9.x
+* Fixed: Default category is always stored when Category Restrictions prevent user from selecting some categories
+* Fixed: "Add New" buttons in wp-admin were not removed under some configurations
+* Perf: When Role Date Limits or Content Date Limits enabled, supplemental query caused full scan of roles table

 = 1.3.50 - 15 Nov 2011 =
 * Fixed : Fatal error in wp-admin when Revisionary active but not initializes after Role Scoper